Virtual Tour: Turn Back the Clock

-The letter, often called the Einstein–Szilárd letter, was written by physicist Leó Szilárd and signed by Einstein in an attempt to warn the president that Nazi Germany may be working on a fission bomb—and that the U.S. should begin work immediately on its own nuclear weapons research.
+The letter, often called the Einstein-Szilárd letter, was written by physicist Leó Szilárd and Einstein in an attempt to warn the president that Nazi Germany may be working on a fission bomb—and that the U.S. should begin work immediately on its own nuclear weapons research.

 The letter reads, in part: "A single bomb of this type, carried by boat and exploded in a port, might very well destroy the whole port together with some of the surrounding territory."

 The letter would prompt Roosevelt to organize research into what would later become known as the Manhattan Project.

 Einstein biographer Walter Isaacson would write: "Contrary to common belief, Einstein knew little about the nuclear particle physics underlying the bomb.
 On the other hand...Einstein did not merely sign the letter to Roosevelt.
 He was deeply involved in writing it, revising it, and deciding how to get it to the president."

 Einstein would later come to regret the letter he and Szilárd sent to the president.

 "Had I known that the Germans would not succeed in producing an atomic bomb," he said, "I would have never lifted a finger."

 Read the full text of the letter here and then view the original below: